If you do not receive a speedy reply, please be patient. The support department may be out sailing.

-A long time Mac fan, Craig had become dissatisfied with the various Grib viewers he had been using.
-With a background in Computer Graphics and Computer Science, and with 20 years of professional software development in those areas, he felt that there was a possibility of creating a new, modern GRIB viewer that would be able to show much more informative images while being highly responsive.
+While out cruising, and using a variety of GRIB viewers on a regular basis, Craig had become dissatisfied with what was available.
+With a background in Computer Graphics and Computer Science, and with 20 years of professional software development in those areas, he felt that there was a possibility of creating a new, modern GRIB viewer that would be able to be much more informative while being highly responsive.

 Craig started work on LuckGrib while sailing on his yacht, s/v Luckness, in New Zealand during December, 2014.
 Version 1.0 of LuckGrib was released on the Apple Mac App store in early August, 2015.

-LuckGrib is modern application and takes advantage of the multiple CPUs offered by modern hardware, as well as taking advantage of the high performance graphics hardware they contain - their GPUs.
-By utilizing the GPU and the multiple CPUs, along with a lot of very careful software development, LuckGrib is able to achieve high quality images, in real time.
+LuckGrib takes full advantage of the multiple CPUs offered by modern hardware, as well as the high performance graphics hardware they contain, their GPUs.
+By efficiently utilizing the available hardware, LuckGrib is able to produce high quality renderings of the weather, in real time.
+GRIB files are loaded almost unbelievably quickly.
 When stepping between different time intervals in a GRIB file, the changes are animated at a high frame rate, yielding smooth transitions.
-Smooth transitions help in understanding the GRIB file content and how it changes over time.
+All of this speed and quality helps you to understand the GRIB file content and how it changes over time.